conrad619/rakwireless-docs/docs/Product-Categories/WisBlock/RAK5804/Datasheet/README.md

 ### Hardware

+The hardware specification is categorized into four parts.
+It discusses the interfacing, pinouts, and its corresponding functions and diagrams of the module.
+It also covers the electrical and mechanical characteristics that include the tabular data of the functionalities and standard values of the RAK5804 WisBlock™ Module.

 #### Interfaces

 The RAK5804 presents an application to the IO pins and I2C and UART communication ports through the J2, J3, and J4 connectors.
 Users and connect through these connectors, sensors, digital I/O, analog I/O, and slave device through the I2C and UART ports to complete their final IoT solution.
 These pins are routed to the WisCore through the WisIO connector.